Waste

 Expanding reuse programs

-Waterloo is expanding programs that promote reuse of goods that are in working condition or can be put to beneficial use.
+Waterloo is expanding programs that promote the reuse of goods that are in good working condition or can be put to beneficial use in a new way.
 Some campus initiatives include:

-• WUSA Thrift: The WUSA thrift store, located on the ground floor of the Student Life Centre, collects donations clothing from residences and community members and resells it at a discount.
+• WUSA Thrift: Located on the ground floor of the Student Life Centre, the WUSA Thrift Store collects donations clothing from residences and community members and resells it at a discount.
 The store helps to divert textile waste from the landfill and provides a sustainable and affordable clothing option on campus.

 • Surplus inventory: Central Stores maintains a surplus inventory of University furniture, equipment, and supplies and operates a surplus sale for those assets that are still in working condition.